tact/Canopy/Targets/Canopy/Sources/Canopy.docc/Testable CloudKit apps with Canopy.md

 This approach currently requires to always link your app against `CanopyTestTools`, slightly increasing the app size and complexity.
 We hope that there will be a way to do conditional linking only if the app is built for UI testing and needs to construct the mock store with replaying containers.

 Being able to inject the state via launch environment is one of the reasons why `ReplayingMockCKContainer`, `ReplayingMockCKDatabase` and all their nested types conform to `Codable`.
-The state can easily be encoded and decoded with standard encoding API-s, and you can have these types be part of other more complex nested `Codable` types, as you see done in Thoughts app example.
+The state can easily be encoded and decoded with standard encoding APIs, and you can have these types be part of other more complex nested `Codable` types, as you see done in Thoughts app example.

 ## Simulating request failures during live application use